decred/dcrdevdocs/docs/core-blockchain-concepts/proof-of-stake/stake-enabled-height.md

 Stake Enabled Height (SEH) is one of the [Blockchain Parameters](../blockchain-parameters.md).

-SEH describes the height at which the first Proof-of-Stake ticket could possibly mature.
+SEH describes the height at which the first Proof-of-Stake (PoS) ticket could possibly mature.
 The first coins created on the Decred blockchain were the [premine](https://docs.decred.org/advanced/premine/) coins.
 According to coinbase maturity rules, these coins could not be spent until after block 256,